 Menstrual Cups and IUDs

 There are many questions and concerns associated with the usage of period cups with IUDs, as there are concerns over the IUDs dislodging.
-While a few consider this a risk, experienced medical professionals do agree that usage of menstrual cup does not impact or affect the usage of IUD.
+While a few consider this a risk, experienced medical professionals do agree that usage of menstrual cup does not impact or affect the usage of IUD to a large extent.
+This study shows that there is only a slightly higher risk of dislodging an IUD when wearing a menstrual cup.
 Read on to understand the intricacies of using menstrual cups and IUDs at the same time.

 Before you use a contraceptive tool such as an IUD along with a menstrual cup, it is ideal for you to discuss this option with your gynaecologist or physician.
 This is because there are certain precautions or care you must take while using these two together.
 Listed below are some of them: